 Here are a few more recipes you’ll enjoy

 Pizza Dough Cheesy Breadsticks

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box Go to your saved recipes

 - 2 and ¼ teaspoon Active Dry or Instant Yeast

 - 1 and ½ cup warm water between 110 and 120 degrees F

 - 4 cups all-purpose flour sifted then measured

 - 1 teaspoon salt

 - Coat a separate mixing bowl lightly with oil.
-Pour dough into oiled bowl and cover bowl tightly with plastic wrap.
-Let rise 30 to 45 minutes in a draft-free space.
-Dough should double in size.
-If refrigerated for later use, take out of refrigerator 20 to 30 minutes before you plan to cook it.
+Pour dough into an oiled bowl and cover the bowl tightly with plastic wrap.
+Let rise for 30 to 45 minutes in a draft-free space.
+The dough should double in size.
+If refrigerated for later use, take out of the refrigerator 20 to 30 minutes before you plan to cook it.